 It would be easy for an album of slow airs to seem maudlin and morose, but there is an air of celebration throughout.
 Each track offers its own unique moments of beauty which ‘resonate long after the final note has sounded’.

 The opening track, Farewell to Music, aptly borrowed from the great composer and harp player Turlough O’Carolan himself, sets the scene perfectly.
 This is one of my favourite tracks on the album:

 It’s a perfect example of Tony’s simplistic, unaffected playing style.
 There are no unnecessary bells and whistles in Tony’s playing – there never have been.
 This should not be interpreted as lack of skill however.

 Tony is a perfect example of an older, truly traditional style of accordion playing.
 Each note is filled with intent.
 His playing feels almost like a tribute to all those great accordion players who have gone before him and in whose footsteps he has followed.

 Tony Mac Mahon famously shared a flat with legendary piper and singer Seamus Ennis in the 1960s.
 It’s he who Tony credits with most strongly influencing his intimate performance and tender interpretation of Irish slow airs.

-Farewell to Music should be compulsory listening for anyone who wants to master the art of Irish slow air playing, whatever instrument the play.
+Farewell to Music should be compulsory listening for anyone who wants to master the art of Irish slow air playing, whatever instrument they may play.
 Tony gives voice to these airs, breathing life into them in the same way a sean nós singer would.

 The result is thirteen poignant and beautifully delicate renditions that will be remembered as some of the greatest artistry to have ever graced the world of traditional Irish music.